Asha specialises in financial services regulation and corporate law.

 - acted for a major energy company on the long-term charter of two new-build LNG vessels and related LNG infrastructure arrangements

-- advised Z Energy and its shareholders, Infratil and the New Zealand Superannuation Fund, on the $840m initial public offering of Z Energy and associated NZX and ASX listings, and
+- advised Z Energy and its shareholders, Infratil and the New Zealand Superannuation Fund, on the $840m initial public offering of Z Energy and associated NZX and ASX listings

-- AMP NZ Office Trust on its corporatisation into AMP NZ Office Limited
+- assisted AMP NZ Office Trust on its corporatisation into AMP NZ Office (now Precinct Properties)

-- Shell on the divestment of its New Zealand downstream fuels business
+- assisted Shell on the divestment of its New Zealand downstream fuels business